ROWAN-W/Starling-Watcher/StarlingUI-frontend/README.md

 ## side note

-use http://localhost:8080/design/database to see the entire user db
+use http://localhost:8080/design/database to see the entire user db and project db

-use http://localhost:8080/design/initialize to init the entire user db. it will provide new id for each user, and the project.json needs to be modified correspondingly